-Costa Rica has become a popular international destination hosting expatriates, travelers and retirees.
-In fact, Costa Rica is listed as one of the top 10 popular international retirement destinations according to International Living.
-Whether it’s the country’s stability, friendly and welcoming Ticos (Spanish reference to Costa Rican locals), or breathtaking scenery, Costa Rica is a country unlike any other.
+Costa Rica has become a favorite international destination hosting foreign visitors, travelers, and retirees.
+In fact, Costa Rica is listed as one of the top 10 favorite international destinations.
+Whether it’s the country’s stability, friendly and welcoming Ticos (Spanish reference to locals), or breathtaking scenery, Costa Rica is a country unlike any other.

-Before your arrival in Costa Rica, you will want to look into your expatriate health insurance options depending on your needs.
+Before your arrival in Costa Rica, you will want to look into your Costa Rican travel insurance options and purchase coverage based on your needs.
 A few considerations include:

 - Does your current insurance plan cover you in Costa Rica?

 - Will you be participating in any adventure sport activities?

 - Will you be visiting for one week or several months?

 Costa Rica has its social security system called Caja Costarricense de Seguro Social (CCSS), commonly referred to as the “Caja.”
 This universal care system will cover citizens, permanent residents, and visitors for a small monthly fee based on a percentage of your income.
 The cost through the Association of Residents of Costa Rica, ARCR, is very reasonable.
 If you opt for the “Caja,” then you’d be able to obtain treatment in designated public facilities in Costa Rica.

 Another option is the government-backed INS (Instituto Nacional de Seguros), which is an insurance plan that will cover you if you stay within the network of private doctors and hospitals in Costa Rica.

 Travel Medical Insurance Plans

 If you are visiting Costa Rica, a good travel health insurance plan will cover you if you get sick or injured while there.
 These plans are strongly recommended to cover basic emergencies along with medical evacuations, trip interruption, and other emergencies.